daimlervg/auth0-api-authorization/README.md

-# Authorize with JWT (RS256)
+# Authorize WebAPI with Auth0

-This example shows how to authenticate a user using a JSON Web Token (JWT) which is signed using RS256.
+This example shows how to authenticate a user using Auth0

 ## Run the Project